Sagnik04/Newz/README.md

 1) Latest News Updates: Fetch news articles from multiple categories.

-2) Responsive UI: Fully responsive design that works seamlessly on both Android and iOS.
+2) Responsive UI: Fully responsive design that works seamlessly on both Android.

 3) State Management with Flutter Bloc: Manages the state of the application efficiently with the Bloc pattern.

 4) Clean Architecture: Implements a layered approach to separate concerns, making the app easy to maintain and extend.

-5) Error Handling: Graceful error messages and fallback mechanisms.
+5) REST API Integration: This application fetches news articles using a REST API, ensuring real-time updates from various news sources.

 Note: The api_service directory is not included in this repository, as it contains sensitive API keys.
 To maintain security, API keys are excluded from version control.